 – Tom Guess, president of the National Association of State Boating Law Administrators

-Most states require basic boating knowledge education, from organizations like United States Power Squadrons or others, to teach boaters about boating navigation rules, regulations, equipment and safe practices.
+Most states require basic boating knowledge education, from organizations like America’s Boating Club or others, to teach boaters about boating navigation rules, regulations, equipment and safe practices.
 They recognize the importance of boating education because it has proven effective at reducing accident and damage rates.

 We also want to remind everyone about boating courses that go beyond the basics, like hands-on training, advanced-level navigation, engine maintenance, how to better understand the water and many others than can greatly improve your cap’n capabilities.

 We all need to recognize the importance of education and encourage our fellow boaters to take courses in and out of the water.
 Because at the end of the day, the overriding, most important, bottom line of Boat Live 365 is “Boating is Serious Fun,” and we need to spread the word.